|Sherwood Foresters (Notts and Derby Regiment)||41583||17th Battalion|

 James was born in 1886 at Crich, the son of John and Eliza Murphy.
 Like his father James worked at Ambergate wireworks.

-On the 9th October 1916 he was killed in action, aged thirty-one, during the attack on the Schwaben Redoubt, Somme, and is remembered on the Thiepval Memorial.
+On the 9th October 1916. a Lewis gunner, he was killed in action by an exploding shell, aged thirty-one, during the attack on the Schwaben Redoubt, Somme, and is remembered on the Thiepval Memorial.

 Medal Roll Index Card